dclause/hermes-five/hermes-five/examples/readme.md

 - **animation/animation.rs:** Demonstrates how to create and run a complex animation (with multiple devices, parts, repeating parts, etc.).
 - **animation/multiple_animations.rs:** Demonstrates how to create multiple animations and run them at the same time.

+# Advanced

+- **advanced/gamepad:** Demonstrates how to use the `gilrs` crate to control your board using a gamepad (e.g., a PS4 DualShock controller).